paulsturgess/paulsturgess.github.io/source/_posts/2013-04-24-hello-octopress-and-github-pages.markdown

     $ cd ~/.pow
     $ ln -s /path/to/your/octopress/site yoursitename

-Now that you’re setup with POW, checkout the `source` branch and run:
+Now that you’re setup with POW, in the root of your `source` branch run:

     $ rake watch